-Electrical properties of monolayer MoS2
+Electrical properties of MoS2 monolayer

 Recent progress in the characterization of nanoscale materials has created new possibilities to thoroughly study the electrical and optical properties of 2D TMDCs by means of computational modelling tools.
 Utilizing the first-principle density functional theory (DFT), it has become possible to calculate the band structure of MoS2 both as bulk and as a monolayer (Fig. 2.8).
 As a result, it was